robin-a-meade/nails/README.md

 ## NailGun can be used with UNIX Domain Sockets

-This isn't evident in the documentation or usage messages, but NailGun supports using a UNIX Domain Socket instead of a TCP/IP Socket.
+This isn't evident in the documentation or usage messages, but NailGun supports using UNIX Domain Socket instead of TCP/IP Sockets.

 ```
 ./mvnw exec:java -Dexec.mainClass=com.facebook.nailgun.NGServer -Dexec.args="blah blah blah"